Youssouf Kanté

-Youssouf Kanté (born August 13, 1984, Paris) is a French footballer who recently played for Baulmes.
+Youssouf Kanté (born August 13, 1984) is a French footballer who recently played for Baulmes.

 Career

 Europe

 Kanté began playing soccer in the youth academy of the esteemed French club Paris Saint-Germain.
 When he turned nineteen, he signed with ADO Den Haag of the Dutch Second Division.
 In 2006 when he signed with Swiss club Windisch, and then moved to Romania and was offered a mid season contract by Astra Ploieşti.
 Upon completion of the season, Kanté was offered a trial by Câmpina, however, chose to play in the United States instead.